StanfordMIMI/abct_ihd/README.md

 If doing fusion inference, there should be a 1:1 correspondence between .dcm files and data rows in clinical_data.csv file.

 2a.
+Sample data is provided with model weights.
 Running the example with the provided sample data will produce the following contents in `prediction.csv` (the inference will take a few seconds):

 ,I_C_fusion_1y,I_C_fusion_5y,clin_1y,clin_5y,img_1y,img_5y
 0,0.003137208128035517,0.14864155105868518,0.009014944545924664,0.08169373869895935,0.03344954922795296,0.1995564103126526